cur1osity/www.cur1osity.com/README.md

 ### Installing

-For linux installation - download app and type in root folder:
+For Linux installation - download app and type in root folder:

 ```
 bundle update